-Conjecture~\ref{introqccc} induces the equivalence between the subcategories of compact objects.
-The compact objects of LHS are coherent sheaves $\Coh X_\Sigma$ and that of RHS are wrapped constructible sheaves $\wSh_\Ls(T^n)$ of Nadler \cite{nadler2016wrapped}, which are introduced as a microlocal counterpart of (partially) wrapped Fukaya categories.
+Conjecture~\ref{introqccc} induces an equivalence between the subcategories of compact objects.
+The compact objects of the left-hand side are coherent sheaves $\Coh X_\Sigma$ and those of the right-hand side are the wrapped constructible sheaves $\wSh_\Ls(T^n)$ of Nadler (\cite{nadler2016wrapped}), which are introduced as a microlocal counterpart of (partially) wrapped Fukaya categories.

 To state an analogue of (\ref{locfuk}), we also need the notion of microlocal skyscraper sheaves which is also due to Nadler.
 Roughly speaking, for a point of a Lagrangian of a cotangent bundle, a microlocal skyscraper sheaf represents the microlocal stalk functor at the point.
-For a 1-dimensional cone $\rho\in \Sigma$, let $\Sigma_c^\rho$ be the complement of the star neighborhood of $\rho$ in $\Sigma$.
-Set $\cB_\rho$ be the full subcategory of $\wSh_\Ls(T^n)$ split-generated by microlocal skyscraper sheaves over regular points of $\Lambda_{\Sigma}\bs\Lambda_{\Sigma^\rho_c}$.
+For a 1-dimensional cone $\rho\in \Sigma$, let $\Sigma_c^\rho$ be the complement of the set of cones containing $\rho$ in $\Sigma$.
+Set $\cB_\rho$ to be the full subcategory of $\wSh_\Ls(T^n)$ split-generated by microlocal skyscraper sheaves over regular points of $\Lambda_{\Sigma}\bs\Lambda_{\Sigma^\rho_c}$.

-Then, our main theorem is the following.
+Then our main theorem is the following.

-\begin{theorem} Assuming Conjecture~\ref{introqccc} for $\Sigma$.
-There is a quasi-equivalence
+\begin{theorem} Assuming Conjecture~\ref{introqccc} for $\Sigma$, there is a quasi-equivalence

 such that the induced morphism $\wSh_\Ls(M_\bR/M)\rightarrow \wSh_{\Lambda_{\Sigma^\rho_c}}(M_\bR/M)$ fits into the diagram

 \end{theorem}